-In a world that’s undergoing a Sixth Mass Extinction, brought about largely by human activity, Earth in Transition explores the way we humans can relate positively to our fellow animals, to nature and to each other.
+In a world that’s undergoing a Sixth Mass Extinction, brought about largely by human activity, Earth in Transition explores the psychology of human nature and whether it is possible, at this late stage, to transform the way we relate to our fellow animals, to nature and to each other.

 Life on Earth is now in the early days of a sixth mass extinction.
-Currently, roughly 200 species of animals are already going extinct each and every day.
+Currently, according to U.N. reports, more than 2,000 species of animals are already going extinct every month.

 More and more scientists are telling us that the extinction process is irreversible.
 The best case scenario is that a few very hardy species (extremophiles) will survive, maybe setting life back to where it was millions of years ago.
 The worst case scenario is that no life will survive.